DRPproton/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

 # Multi-Class-Prediction-of-Cirrhosis-Outcomes

-We will try to predict the probability of patient's death, censore or censored due to liver transplantation.
-This repository contains a Jupyter Notebook, `Multi-Class Prediction of Cirrhosis Outcomes.ipynb`, which provides a predictive analysis and model constuction and selection.
-The notebook aims to help you understand and predict patient's death, censore and censored due to liver transplantation using data analysis and machine learning techniques.
+We will try to predict the probability of a patient's death, censored or censored due to liver transplantation.
+This repository contains a Jupyter Notebook, `Multi-Class Prediction of Cirrhosis Outcomes.ipynb`, which provides a predictive analysis, model construction, and selection.
+The notebook aims to help you understand and predict a patient's death, censored and censored due to liver transplantation, using data analysis and machine learning techniques.

 <hr />